 For those who are a good fit, how would you recommend they get started?

 I’ve got some great solutions for you!
 As I grew my own freelance writing business, I documented my journey.
 A lot was on the line (being able to change careers), so I took notes along the way in order to avoid living out the definition of insanity (trying the same thing over and over and expecting different results).

 More than 300 people have made their way through the material and have had some awesome things to say.

 Here are a few:

-“This course is for anyone who is looking to build a career in freelance writing.
+“This course is for anyone who is looking to grow your business with freelance writing.
 Free from superfluous fluff, Gina’s content is easy to digest and instructions are easy to follow.”

 “Very easy, user-friendly course that you can take at your own pace at your convenience.
 It’s a great starting point for becoming a freelance writer.”

 “The best, most affordable, comprehensive freelancing course ever offered.
 Ever.”

 Do you have questions for Gina about her work as a freelancer or how to become a paid freelance writer?
 Leave her a comment below!